matthewoden/dotfiles/README.md

 ### With pip

 Ansible can be installed with pip, the Python package manager.
-If pip isn’t already available on your system of Python, run the following commands to install it:
+If pip isn’t already available your system with Python, run the following commands to install it:

 ``` bash
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py